just4THEsmile/haskel-PFL/EntregaHaskell/README.md

 5. **stms, stm, stmA, stmIf, stmWhile**: These define the parser for statements.
 The stms function parses a list of statements.
 The stm function parses a single statement, which can be an assignment, an if statement, or a while loop.
 The stmA function parses an assignment statement.
 The stmIf function parses an if statement.
 The stmWhile function parses a while loop.

 6. **parse**: This is the main function that takes a string as input and returns a list of statements.
 It does this by using the Parsec library to parse the string using the stms parser, and it expects the string to start and end with whitespace.

+## Conclusion

+Throughout this project, we've built a simple interpreter for a custom programming language using Haskell.
+The language supports arithmetic and boolean expressions, variable assignments, if-else statements, and while loops.

+We've implemented a parser using the Parsec library, which converts a string of code into a list of statements.
+The parser handles the lexical structure of the language, including identifiers, reserved keywords, operators, and whitespace.
+It also handles the syntax of the language, including the precedence and associativity of operators and the structure of expressions and statements.

+We've also implemented a stack and a state to manage the execution of the code.
+The stack holds temporary values during the execution, and the state holds the values of variables.
+We've implemented functions to manipulate the stack and state, including pushing and popping values on the stack, and adding, updating, and looking up variables in the state.

+Finally, we've implemented a run function that executes the code.
+It uses a recursive loop to execute each statement in the code, updating the stack and state as necessary.

+Overall, this project demonstrates the power and flexibility of Haskell for implementing interpreters.
+It shows how Haskell's features, such as pattern matching, recursion, and higher-order functions, can be used to implement complex functionality with relatively simple and elegant code.